ocf/ocfweb/ocfweb/docs/docs/staff/powers.md

  - Being in the Admin group in the OCF org on GitHub, which grants the ability to directly commit to any repository
  - Access to the RT admin interface
+ - Admin privileges to the OCF status blog

 Some Technical Managers, particularly the DSMs and SMs, may additionally have the following: